 Your assessment will include a full eye test.
 This will be followed by a further ophthalmic examination from your consultant.
 There will be plenty of opportunity to ask questions at any stage of your assessment.
 The aim of the assessment is to confirm your suitability for treatment and to give you as much information as possible about the treatment.
 This will enable you to make an informed choice and give you a realistic expectation of the outcome.

-Eye laser surgery is available to all, please contact our customer service advisors on
+Laser eye surgery is available to all, please contact our private patient advisors on